burnettk/vim-angular/README.md

     <leader>rs

-will toggle the spec between "it" and "iit."
+will toggle the spec between "it" and "fit."
 This works especially well if you have a karma watch going, as shown in the [screencast][screencast].

 You are able to do the same with a describe block using the run block command: